dhivyada/haskell_dojos/functional-programming-haskell/reduction_function_and_lists.md

 --  >
 33
 ```
-There is only one possible reduction path in that example```, because in each step the current expression contains only one redex.
+There is only one possible reduction path in that example, because in each step the current expression contains only one redex.

-Multiple reduction paths
+###Multiple reduction paths

 If an expression contains several redexes, there will be several reduction paths.
 ```haskell